- Hardy Bog Plant

 - Showy Violet-Blue Spikes Add Color

 - Increases Natural Filtration

 Pickerel Rush is an aquatic or marsh perennial with a cluster of erect arrowhead-shaped leaves arising from a single basal clump.
 Throughout late spring and summer, Pickerel Rush produces showy 6-8 inch spires of violet-blue flowers standing on stalks 2-3 ft high.
 The individual flowers are about 1 inch across and elaborately-beautiful, reminiscent of an orchid.
 Pickerel Rush often forms dense stands that paint a summertime marsh purplish-blue.
-This plant is very easy to cultivate and should be a part of any water garden.
-Sold in bundles of 2.
+This aquatic pond plant is very easy to cultivate and should be a part of any water garden.
+Pickerel Rush is sold in bundles of 2.

 Here are the replacement parts for Pickerel Rush, Bundle of 2.

 ||Full Sun To Partial Shade